fitteia/OneFit-Engine/README.md

     negated options:\
     ex: use [-/c|--/compile]  or [--no-c|--no-compile] no negate option compile\

-cd $HOME/.local/OneFit-Engine && git stash && git pull && ./INSTALL
+prompt> cd $HOME/.local/OneFit-Engine && git stash && git pull && ./INSTALL

 Examples:

 Examples of onefite use can e found in the examples folder.

+prompt> cd $HOME/public_html && raku xx-RUN.me"

-Go to each folder and run "bash RUN.me".
-Tipically the output will go to /tmp folder.
+Tipically the output will go to example_xx folder.

+prompt> ip -4 -br address

+to get the IP address

+Use a browser to access the hhtp://<IP>/~ofe/ folder.